digitalbricklayer/techteapotcom/content/posts/software-old-fashioned-way.md

  	<li>Receive a small, photocopied catalog with lists of floppies and a brief description of the contents;</li>
  	<li>Send the order form back to the library with payment, usually by cheque;</li>
  	<li>Wait for another week or two;</li>
- 	<li>ReceiveÂ  a small padded envelope through the post with my selection of floppies;</li>
+ 	<li>Receive a small padded envelope through the post with my selection of floppies;</li>
  	<li>Explore and enjoy!</li>
 </ol>
 If you received your order in two weeks you were doing well.
 After the first order, when you have your catalog to hand, you could get your order in around a week.
 A week was pretty quick for pretty well anything back then.